• Skip to main content

 Subscribe: RSS

-The-Transhumanist-WagerWhile I personally loved the first half of The Transhumanist Wager and disliked much of the second, I am convinced that the novel is a must read for anyone interested in the future of our civilization.
+While I personally loved the first half of The Transhumanist Wager and disliked much of the second, I am convinced that the novel is a must-read for anyone interested in the future of our civilization.

 In my view, the novel is full of interesting and controversial contradictions.
-For example, on the one hand, Zoltan Istvan is a philosophically sophisticated author using elements from Plato’s Republic, Nietzsche’s Overman (Übermensch), Thomas Moore’s Utopia, Zen Buddhism, and other eastern and western philosophies.
-On the other hand, Zoltan has chosen to give us a kind of simplistic, Atlas Shrugged-style of a plot in its black-and-white depiction of an evil government and the lone hero who dares to stand up to it.
+For example, on the one hand, Zoltan Istvan is a philosophically sophisticated author using elements from Plato’s Republic, Nietzsche’s Overman (Übermensch), Thomas Moore’s Utopia, Zen Buddhism, and other Eastern and Western philosophies.
+On the other hand, Zoltan has chosen to give us a kind of simplistic, Atlas Shrugged-style plot in its black-and-white depiction of an evil government and the lone hero who dares to stand up to it.
 Regardless of my personal views, however, I enjoyed reading the book and believe that it does a good job of mapping out the dangerous period that our civilization will have to navigate in the next several decades.

-During my interview with Zoltan Istvan we cover a variety of topics such as: what is the Transhumanist Wager; how and why he got interested in transhumanism; his protagonist Jethro Knights and some autobiographical elements of the novel; the potential for conflict between transhumanists and anti-transhumanists; Ayn Rand, objectivism and their impact on the Transhumanist Wager; competition, human nature, and death; transhumanism and the technological singularity; the ideal state of Transhumania and the price we have to pay to accomplish it…
+During my interview with Zoltan Istvan, we cover a variety of topics such as: what is the Transhumanist Wager; how and why he got interested in transhumanism; his protagonist Jethro Knights, and some autobiographical elements of the novel; the potential for conflict between transhumanists and anti-transhumanists; Ayn Rand, objectivism and their impact on the Transhumanist Wager; competition, human nature, and death; transhumanism and the technological singularity; the ideal state of Transhumania and the price we have to pay to accomplish it…

 My favorite quote that I will take away from Zoltan Istvan is: